jakesiney/Music-Library-App/README.md

 # Music Tracker App
-This project utilized Python, Flask, and a PostgreSQL database to craft a comprehensive music library.
+This project utilised Python, Flask, and a PostgreSQL database to craft a comprehensive music library.
 The focus was on developing robust backend functionalities rather than an elaborate front-end design.
 Implemented with Psycopg and repository classes, the web application empowers users to efficiently manage their music collections through a user-friendly interface, ensuring a seamless experience.

 ## Tech Stack